Google product managers have a great job. Full stop.

 It follows that PMs at Google are expected to use a data-driven decision process to inform and guide product decisions on a regular basis.
 Marissa Mayer, a former Google PM who founded the APM program, infamously tested 42 different shades of blue to see which color drove the highest click-through rates.

-Given this analytical bent, Google interviewers will probe to make sure that PM candidates possess the necessary analytical toolkit to effectively wrangle massive amounts of data, analyze it and present their insights.
+Given the company’s keen focus on data analytics, Google interviewers will probe to make sure that PM candidates possess the necessary analytical toolkit to effectively wrangle massive amounts of data, analyze it and present their insights.

 Google requires that its PMs have strong communication skills.